jacobinger/DS5500-project/README.md

 ## TODO/net steps
 1. use all of the zinc data downloaded,
 2. find more data from the chembl35 to train on.
+- go through current prediction and see if they have any relevance
 3. Analyze Top Candidates

 Cross-check these compounds in PubChem or ChEMBL.